JoshMJohnson/Portfolio-Josh-Johnson/README.md

 <br>

-<sub>Record tasks quickly and efficiently without the need of paper &amp; pens from anywhere!
-Android application built using the React Native Expo Framework.</sub>
+<small>Record tasks quickly and efficiently without the need of paper &amp; pens from anywhere!
+Android application built using the React Native Expo Framework.</small>

 <ul>
     <li>JSX</li>